ShivanS93/100-days-of-code/r1-log.md

 Completed a blog post due to come out in a few hours in a project I have done.
 Also, working on djangogirls blog project tutorial.
 Day 46 of data.

+## R1D91
+Completed Chapter 2 of Hands On Machine Learning.
+One thing I learned - Machine learning is not easy...yet.
+Now, time to tackle Chapter 3 which looks at classification
+Day 47 of data.